josharnoldjosh/thread_safe_sqlite/README.md

 ### Creating a schema

-Instead of worrying doing `CREATE TABLE`, etc, why not create a schema object?
+Instead of worrying about doing `CREATE TABLE`, etc, why not just create a schema object?
+A schema refers to a single database `.sqlite` file.

 ```python
 db_schema = schema.Schema("my_database")